Halifax Pilots

 The Halifax Compulsory Pilotage District

 Halifax is a compulsory pilotage area.
 When pilotage services are required, marine pilots are dispatched to meet and board vessels as they enter designated compulsory pilotage areas.
+In accordance with the Pilotage Act, the pilot has the conduct of a vessel.

 • Degree of difficulty and hazard in the approaches and within the port itself;